eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

         // ...
     })

-The difference is the type that is contained in `Sample`.
+The difference is the type that is contained in `iox::popo::Sample`.
 In case of the `TypedSubscriber` it is a `const Position` instead of `const void`.